ermongroup/Variational-Ladder-Autoencoder/readme.md

-This is the implementation of the Variational Ladder Autoencoder.
+This is the implementation of the [Variational Ladder Autoencoder](https://arxiv.org/abs/1702.08396).
 Training on this architecture with standard VAE disentangles high and low level features without using any other prior information or inductive bias.
 This has been successful on MNIST, SVHN, and CelebA.

 LSUN is a little difficult for VAE with pixel-wise reconstruction loss.
-However another recent line of progress ```https://github.com/ShengjiaZhao/Sequential-VAE``` can generate sharp results on LSUN as well.
+However with another [recently work](https://github.com/ShengjiaZhao/Sequential-VAE) we can generate sharp results on LSUN as well.
 This architecture serve as the baseline architecture for that model.

-To run the experiments, make sure you have a working environment of tensorflow with either python 2 or 3.
-Simply download the code and run the following commands.
-Tested with tensorflow 0.12.1

 # Training with Default Options

+## Setup

+You need to have the following

+- python 2 or 3 (More stable on python 2)
+- tensorflow (tested on 0.12)
+- numpy, scipy, matplotlib

 ## MNIST

-You don't need to prepare the dataset for MNIST so long as you installed the examples that come with standard tensorflow distributions.
+You don't need to prepare the dataset for MNIST if you installed the examples that come with standard tensorflow distributions.
 If you can import ```tensorflow.examples.tutorials.mnist``` then simply run

 ``` python main.py --dataset=mnist```